PA-replication/PA-replication.github.io/example.markdown

 ```

 Alternatively, if using Jupyter Notebooks, export the notebook as `.html` or `.pdf` after execution and include it as part of your log.

+## Log File

+A log file confirms successful execution of the replication scripts and helps verify that all output files were generated from a single automated run.
+The above `run.sh` file includes a line to generate a log file.

 ---